Richard Serra is often summarized as the artist of huge steel sculptures.

 The Guggenheim Bilbao's description of The Matter of Time explains that the installation arranges eight weathering-steel sculptures so that the viewer moves through corridors of shifting proportion: wide, narrow, long, compressed, high, low.
 The museum also notes that the entire room becomes part of the sculptural field and that the work unfolds through both literal walking time and the viewer's evolving physical memory of the forms.

 That is as good a definition of late Serra as any.
-The sculpture is not only the steel.
-The sculpture is the sequence of bodily adjustments the steel produces.
+The sculpture includes the steel, and also the sequence of bodily adjustments the steel produces.
 Direction, balance, anticipation, dizziness, compression, release, and recollection all become part of the work.

 This is what made Serra so influential.
 He expanded the medium without abandoning materiality.
 He did not dissolve sculpture into pure concept.
 He made concept felt through weight.